Gabriella439/pipes/README.md

 # Pipes v4.0.0

-`pipes` is an easy, elegant, and powerful framework for describing streaming behaviors.
+`pipes` is a clean and powerful stream processing library that lets you build and connect reusable streaming components like Unix pipes.

+You should use `pipes` if:

+* you are streaming data,

+* you need to build or consume 'ListT' computations,

+* you want a reactive programming system, or:

+* you like concurrent message passing.

 ## Quick start